talkkonnect/talkkonnect/README.md

 # talKKonnect

-### A Headless Mumble Linux Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers, PCs or Virtual Environments (IP Radio/IP PTT <push-to-talk>)
+### A Headless Mumble Linux Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers (IP Radio/IP PTT <push-to-talk>)

 ---
 ### If you like and use talkkonnect PLEASE let us know how you are using talkkonnect please STAR talkkonnect/talkkonnect repo on github.com!
 Send Us Pictures!